Aslan11/crypto-trading-agents/README.md

 # Crypto Durable Trading Agents

 A 24×7 multi-agent crypto trading stack built on Temporal and Model Context Protocol (MCP) with integrated LLM as Judge performance optimization.
-Every `@mcp.tool()` is backed by a deterministic Temporal workflow, providing exactly-once execution, automatic retries and full replay for audit and compliance.
+Every `@mcp.tool()` is backed by Temporal primitives (workflows, signals, or queries), providing deterministic execution, automatic retries and full replay for audit and compliance.

 ## ✨ Key Features